Type promotions and conversions

 In C++ enums can be implicitly converted to integer types.

-In Rust the conversion requires the use of the as
+In Rust the conversion requires the use of the as operator, and providing

-implementations to move back and forth between the enum and
+From and TryFrom implementations to move back and forth between the enum and

 its representation type is recommended.
 Examples and additional details are